deftwebmaster/forget-floaters/src/content/blog/anxiety-eye-floaters.md

 Eye floaters don’t have to control your headspace.
 You can learn to *notice less*, react less, and eventually *not care at all*.

-📘 *Ignore the Specks: How to Retrain Your Brain to Stop Obsessing Over Eye Floaters* This isn’t a miracle cure.
+📘 *Forget Floaters: How to Retrain Your Brain to Stop Obsessing Over Eye Floaters* This isn’t a miracle cure.
 It’s a **mental shift**—a proven strategy to reduce floater awareness and reclaim your focus.

 👉 [Get the book here](#)